gamenew09/Warped-Magic/README.md

 Want to help?
 ------------
 All you have to do is submit issues or pull requests!
 Any redundant requests or issues will be closed.
+I am welcome to have translators for the mod!
+All you have to do is submit an pull request/issue and we'll probably accept it.